rooseveltframework/teddy/README.md

 Teddy, symbol-buster extraordinaire
 ===

 Teddy the trust-buster was a man of the people, curtailing the abuse of monopolists.
-As <a href='http://www.cracked.com/article_15895_the-5-most-badass-presidents-all-time_p5.html'>the most badass President of all-time</a>, there's no way he'd put up with all this indecipherable templating nonsense.
+As [the most badass President of all-time](http://www.cracked.com/article_15895_the-5-most-badass-presidents-all-time_p5.html), there's no way he'd put up with all this indecipherable templating nonsense.

 As such, Teddy the templating engine is an engine of the people, curtailing the abuse of indecipherable templating systems.
 Teddy trust-buster extraordinaire is now symbol-buster extraordinaire.